northeastloon/nadago/README.md

 # Nadago

 Nadago is a wrapper for the NADA consumer API, allowing users to access a subset of endpoints using Go, namely catalog search and fetching of study and variable metadata.
-The NADA API is implemented by survey metadata catalogs such as those of the International Household Survey Network, World Bank Microdata Library, and ILO Data Catalog.
+The NADA API is implemented by survey metadata catalogs such as those of the International Household Survey Network, World Bank Microdata Library, and International Labour Organization (ILO) Data Catalog.

 ## Installation